Background

 What is an Option Contract?

 An option contract gives you the right — but not the obligation — to buy or sell 100 shares of a stock at a specific price, before a set expiration date.
 You pay a premium upfront for that right.
-On Robinhood, one contract always controls exactly 100 shares.
+On standard brokerage platforms, one contract always controls exactly 100 shares.

 CALL